bbauska/UofM-AdvStyling/README.md

 <https://css-tricks.com/rems-ems/>

-## CSS definitions of relative and absolute {#css-definitions-of-relative-and-absolute .unnumbered}
+## CSS definitions of relative and absolute

 Someone provided me with a link that helped them better understand the meaning of \"relative\" and \"absolute\" as they relate to CSS.
 Here is